 Role of banks in sanctions compliance

-Furthermore, banks must not only monitor financial transactions, but also take into account trade transactions in their operations in order to prevent money flows related to an exchange of goods that is sanctioned.
+In addition, banks must not only monitor financial transactions, but also take into account trade transactions in their operations in order to prevent money flows related to an exchange of goods that is sanctioned.

-Why is KYC crucial for sanctions compliance?
+Why is KYC critical to sanctions compliance?

 Banks have special departments that deal with the impact of sanctions policy on the bank's business and with sanctions compliance.
 The interaction of these two topics is called Sanctions Due Diligence or SDD for short.

 Know Your Customer is a recommendation issued by the Financial Action Task Force (FATF) in February 2012 and updated in 2018.
-The FATF recommends that institutions incorporate the following measures into their KYC programmes:
+The FATF recommends that institutions incorporate the following measures into their KYC programs:

-- Knowledge and verification of beneficial owners
+- Knowledge and verification of the beneficial owners

 - The source of funds and the source of wealth

-Above all, the initial identification of the beneficial owners and their sources of assets are crucial in the KYC process as part of sanctions due diligence.
+Above all, the initial identification of beneficial owners and their sources of assets are crucial in the KYC process as part of sanctions due diligence.
 This information enables a bank to assess whether a company and its transactions are subject to sanctions.